perftools/xhgui/README.md

 Profiling an application / site
 -------------------------------

-The simplest way to get an application profiled, you should use `external/header.php`.
+The simplest way to get an application profiled, is to use `external/header.php`.
 This file is designed to be combined with PHP's [auto_prepend_file](http://www.php.net/manual/en/ini.core.php#ini.auto-prepend-file) directive.
 This can be enabled system-wide through `php.ini`.
 Alternatively, you can enable `auto_prepend_file` per virtual host.
 With apache this would look like: